12 min read

 7. PoE and PoE+ testing

 For PoE-capable switches, Edgeium validates power delivery with custom state of the art PoE port testers.
+Another technical resource about PoE: Do you need UPoE?

 This includes checking: